 Let’s talk about how to get more website traffic.
 It can be a complex subject, but it can also be boiled down to one thing: experimenting.
-In this blog post, I’m going to give you 11 winning ideas to increase targeted website traffic.
+In this blog post, I’m going to give you 11 website traffic ideas to increase targeted leads for your small business.

 Busy?
 Pin this to your Pinterest board for later.